Home » Zoo » San Antonio Zoo tickets

 Zootennial Carousel

-With its 60 stunning, hand-painted animals, San Antonio Zoo’s carousel is an instant hit with both kids and adults.
+With its 60 stunning, hand-painted animals, San Antonio Zoo’s carousel is an instant hit for kids and adults.

 The carousel costs $3 per person, and you can purchase the tickets at the nearby ticket stand.